RaiyanWasiSiddiky/Airport-management-and-ticket-booking-website/README.md

    Open the XAMPP Control Panel and click **Start** for both Apache and MySQL.

 3. **Place the Project**
-   Copy or clone this repository into your XAMPP `htdocs` folder:
+   Copy or clone this repository into your XAMPP `htdocs` folder such that your directory looks similar to this:
 C:\xampp\htdocs\airport-project\

-php
-Copy
-Edit
+---

 4. **Import the Database**
 - Open [http://localhost/phpmyadmin](http://localhost/phpmyadmin)